Kyle01/public_blog/readme.md

 * HTML & CSS

 # Pending items
-* I need to create a dynamic contents on the first page that links to the actual posts
 * Styling is absolutely terrible, it needs to be updated
 * Need to test out pictures via s3
 * Would like to build some CD/CI that automatically runs the generate script